gantree-io/gantree-lib-nodejs/docs/gantree_config/tutorial.md

 We also need to specify the method which Gantree should use to get the binary.
 We're going to be compiling from a repository, so we add the key `"repository": {}`.

+**Note:** If you would rather use a different method, such as downloading an already compiled binary (fetch method), please consult the [basics](./basics.md) documentation.

 Inside the `repository` object, we specify a the url of the repository we want to use (`url`), and the version of the repository to use (`version`).

 In our case, we'll use the url `https://github.com/paritytech/polkadot` for the polkadot repository, and the version `head` so we're compiling the latest commit from the default branch.